-John was a scholar at SJI International from 2008-2009.
-He was active in service as a student and received the Distinguished Service Award in 2008 for his dedication to community service.
+John was a scholar at St. Joseph’s Institution International from 2008-2009.
+He was active in service as a student and received the Distinguished Service Award in 2008 for his dedication to community service while attending SJI International.
 After studying economics and education in university, he is currently working as a teacher at a Lasallian school in Malaysia.

 Having graduated from SJII’s pioneer IBDP cohort back in 2009, I can certainly imagine that this short piece is going to be placed next to ones from amazing globetrotters who have moved and shook the world in their own ways.
 My path will surely come as a more modest one, but I am glad that I have taken it, nonetheless.

 I personally think that holistic education is one that is supposed to mould you beyond the classroom, and I cannot help but feel that my experiences in SJII back in 2008-2009 had shaped me into the person that I am today.
 From learning from my teachers to becoming a teacher myself, from being a hostel student to becoming a hostel manager, from playing volleyball to coaching volleyball, from receiving a scholarship to helping with the scholarship process, and from participating in service activities to organising them for others, life seems to have come full circle for me as I currently teach in a Lasallian school in Malaysia and organise service programs for youths.